CryptozombiesHQ/cryptozombie-lessons/2/8-feedandmultiply2.md

 }
 ```

+Later we can make our formula more complicated if we want to, like adding some randomness to the new zombie's DNA.
+But for now we'll keep it simple — we can always come back to it later.

 # Put it to the test

+1. First we need to make sure that `_targetDna` isn't longer than 16 digits.
+To do this, we can set `_targetDna` equal to `_targetDna % dnaModulus`.

-1. Our function will declare a `uint` named `newDna`, and set it equal to the average of `myZombie`'s DNA and `_targetDna` (as in the example above).
+2. Next our function should declare a `uint` named `newDna`, and set it equal to the average of `myZombie`'s DNA and `_targetDna` (as in the example above).

+  > Note: You can access the properties of `myZombie` using `myZombie.name` and `myZombie.dna`

-2. Once we have the new DNA, let's call `_createZombie`.
+3. Once we have the new DNA, let's call `_createZombie`.
 You can look at the `zombiefactory.sol` tab if you forget which parameters this function needs to call it.
-Note that it requires a name, so let's set our new zombie's name to "NoName" for now — we can write a function to change zombies' names later.
+Note that it requires a name, so let's set our new zombie's name to `"NoName"` for now — we can write a function to change zombies' names later.

 > Note: For you Solidity whizzes, you may notice a problem with our code here!
 Don't worry, we'll fix this in the next chapter ;)